fedp15/azure-python-function-app/README.md

 ```
 6. [Deploy to Azure using Visual Studio Code](https://docs.microsoft.com/en-us/azure/developer/python/tutorial-vs-code-serverless-python-05)

 You will now be able to monitor your function in the [Azure portal](https://portal.azure.com/).
-A new resource of type "Application Insights" will be created, where you can monitor runs, errors, etc. Good to know: you can also check the logs in the Function App under `Functions > <my-function> > Code + Test > Logs`
+A new resource of type "Application Insights" will be created, where you can monitor runs, errors, etc. Good to know: in Azure portal you can also check the logs within the Function App (`Functions > <my-function> > Code + Test > Logs`)

 ## Data
 If your function takes data as input/output, the recommended workflow is to store the data in an Azure storage and download/upload it from/to there.